 By Stella Jane of Around the World in 24 Hours | Facebook

-You might even consider taking this small group walking tour of Portland, which will give you a great intro to the area and includes a visit to the museum.
+You might even consider taking this small group walking tour of Portland, which will give you a great intro to the area.
+It includes a visit to the museum.

-The Portland Museum of Art has an amazing collection of American painters, with a special emphasis on artists associated with New England.
-They feature many works by the legendary Wyeth family and Winslow Homer.
+The Portland Museum of Art has an amazing collection of American painters.
+They place a special emphasis on artists associated with New England.
+In fact, the museum features many works by the legendary Wyeth family and Winslow Homer.

 - Winslow Homer’s Weatherbeaten